Australia: Rally in Canberra Calls on the Government to Help Stop the Persecution of Falun Dafa

 Megar, a migrant from Iran, heard about Falun Gong for the first time after coming across the activities in Canberra.
 She searched for information about the meditation practice on the internet and was impressed with how peaceful it is.
 She took three petition pages, because she wanted to help raise awareness about the persecution and collect signatures at community centers.

 Janet from Western Australia also signed the petition.
-She and her family had attended the screening of the documentary Letter to Masanjia the night before.
+She and her family had attended the screening of the documentary Letter from Masanjia the night before.
 She hopes more Australians will find out about the persecution and do something to help Falun Gong practitioners in China.